oegedijk/explainerdashboard/docs/source/custom.rst

 Standard flat dash design
 -------------------------

-The standard simple way to define a custom dashboard is by instantiating the components, then adding these into a layout, instantiating a dash app, registering the callbacks, and starting the app::
+The standard default dash way to define a custom dashboard is by instantiating the components, then adding these into a layout, instantiating a dash app, registering the callbacks, and starting the app::